elcinelif/toxikind/README.md

 | Antioxidant Response (SR-ARE)     | Shows potential for cell damage                                      | 0.52     |
 | Mitochondrial Membrane (SR-MMP)   | Disrupts cell’s energy production, can lead to cell stress and death | 0.65     |

-The remaining assays yield F1-Scores of below 0.5 and are excluded.
+The F1-Scores of the remaining assays are too low so they cannot be taken into account.

 ## Postprocessing remaining
 - Refactoring remaining notebook code to Python files.